Te Huia is the passenger train service that operates between Waikato and The Strand in Auckland.

 For more information, visit the official Te Huia website.

-Transferring to AT Metro trains in Papakura or Puhinui
+Transferring to Auckland Transport trains in Papakura or Puhinui

 Te Huia will arrive and depart from Platform 1 at Papakura station.
-Platform 1 is now gated to accommodate the different ticketing systems used by Te Huia and AT Metro.
+Platform 1 is now gated to accommodate the different ticketing systems used by Te Huia and AT.

 Te Huia passengers transferring to a AT Metro Southern Line service in Auckland will need to have an AT HOP card to access platform 2 or 3.